latchset/clevis/README.md

 using one of the provided unlockers.

 #### Network based unlocking
-If you want to use network based unlocking you will need to specify `rd.neednet=1` as kernel argument or use `--hostonly-cmdline` when creating dracut.
+If you want to use network based unlocking you will need to specify `rd.neednet=1` as kernel argument or use `--hostonly-cmdline` when creating with dracut.

+If you're using **tang** as pin and the tang server is using tls (Example: `'{"url": "https://tang.remote"}'`), the folder `/etc/ssl` should be included in the initramfs image, `--include /etc/ssl /etc/ssl --force` when creating with dracut.

 #### Unlocker: Dracut